Establishing Paternity in Pasco, Hernando, Citrus, Florida

-If you are an unmarried mother and you know who the biological father of your child is, you will most like wish to file for child support and a child custody and time sharing order.
+If you are an unmarried mother and you know who the biological father of your child is, you will most like wish to file for child support and a child custody and time-sharing order.
 In the State of Florida, children are entitled by law to financial support from both parents, regardless of marital status.
-Many mothers fear establishing paternity because they assume Florida has a presumption of 50/50 timesharing.
+Many mothers fear to establish paternity because they assume Florida has a presumption of 50/50 timesharing.
 This is a myth and sitting down with Attorney Doyle-Palumbo will help you to determine the best course of action.

 How Children Benefit When You Establish Paternity in Florida

-Children can most always benefit from having a record of who their biological fathers are, even if the father wishes not to be regularly involved.
+Children can almost always benefit from having a record of who their biological fathers are, even if the father wishes not to be regularly involved.
 Having access to information such as the medical history of the father and his family may be needed at some point in the child’s life.
-Aside from that, in most cases, children are overall better off when they can have a healthy, loving and supportive relationship with both parents.
-If you are an unmarried biological father of a child in Florida and have questions about child custody or time sharing please contact Wendy Doyle-Palumbo for an initial consultation.
+Aside from that, in most cases, children are overall better off when they can have a healthy, loving, and supportive relationship with both parents.
+If you are an unmarried biological father of a child in Florida and have questions about child custody or time-sharing please contact Wendy Doyle-Palumbo for an initial consultation.

 How to establish paternity in Pasco, Hernando , Citrus or Pinellas County, FL